Skip to content

 Diagram showing the COCONUT model's latent reasoning process.
 The model explores multiple potential next steps simultaneously, represented as a search tree.
 Diagram showing the COCONUT model's latent reasoning process.
 The model explores multiple potential next steps simultaneously, represented as a search tree.
 Diagram showing the COCONUT model's latent reasoning process.
 The model explores multiple potential next steps simultaneously, represented as a search tree.

 COCONUT’s ablation shows that training directly on (question, answer) pairs with hidden‑state recycling performs worse than a no‑CoT baseline.
-Only the staged schedule that first teaches the model to reason in language and then incrementally replaces early steps with vectors unlocks its gains.
-The GSM8K accuracy crash from 34.1 → 14.4% in the “w/o curriculum” run makes the point starkly clear.
-Designing such curricula—and automatically tuning them for new domains—remains an open research problem.
+Only the staged schedule that first teaches the model to reason in language and then incrementally replaces early steps with vectors seems to drive the gains.
+In their “w/o curriculum” run, GSM8K drops from 34.1% to 14.4%.
+Designing such curricula (and automatically tuning them for new domains) remains an open research problem.

 2. Latent loops break GPU parallelism